Scientifically Proven! Exercise Builds Your Bones And Actually Makes Your Skin Younger

 While the minerals in bone are responsible for hardness, collagen is responsible for bone’s tensile strength.
 Research has shown that exercise actually influences the collagen matrix in bone.3

-If you have the Save Our Bones Program, you already know about all the other bone-health effects of exercise.
+If you have the Osteoporosis Reversal Program, you already know about all the other bone-health effects of exercise.
 Let’s take a quick look at the most important ones.

 - Improves mood by reducing cortisol and stimulating endorphin production.